Kebarko/RouteManager/README.md

 ## Configuration

 Before using Route Manager, you need to create a configuration file `configuration.json` in the root directory.
-This file, written in JSON format, describes the relationships between routes and their globals and sounds.
+This file, written in JSON format, describes the relationships between routes and their related directories.

 ### Structure